-Hemp fibers are naturally stronger and more recyclable than tree fibers, and are also whiter, requiring less bleaching in production.
-From seed to harvest, hemp grows in 180 days with the potential of a multi-harvest year, depending on climate.
+Hemp fibers are naturally stronger and more recyclable than tree fibers.
+They also are whiter, requiring less bleaching in production saving repetitive harsh chemical processing.

-Hemp seeds are a nutrient-dense, protein-rich grain that has the potential to help mitigate the current global animal feed shortage.
-Current global market-size has reached an unprecedented 1 billion tons of animal feed produced each year, and with an ever increasing appetite, scarcity of resources (such as nitrogen), and soil nutrient depletion, the need for a protein alternative is imperative.
+Hemp seeds are a nutrient dense, protein-rich grain that has the potential to help mitigate the current global human and animal feed shortages.
+In animal feed alone, the current global market size has reached an unprecedented 1 billion tons of animal feed produced each year, and with an ever increasing appetite, scarcity of resources (such as nitrogen), and soil nutrient depletion, the need for a soil regenerating protein source alternatives continues to grow.

-When compared to traditional animal feed proteins, like corn or soybeans, hemp seeds are similar in protein and carbohydrates and are even richer in key compounds like Omega 3 and other fatty acids.
+When compared to traditional animal feed proteins, like corn and soybeans, hemp seeds are similar in protein and carbohydrates and are even richer in key compounds like Omega 3 and other fatty acids.

-element6 Dynamics, formerly Santa Fe Farms, provides nature-based solutions to industry that accelerate the regeneration of the planet by addressing its serious carbon imbalance.
-Its large-scale cultivation of industrial hemp will sequester vast amounts of carbon and be processed into essential value-added hemp-derived materials for major paper/pulp, plastics, and animal feed manufacturers that further impact the planet by reducing tree harvesting, hydrocarbon emissions, and livestock methane emissions.
+element6 Dynamics provides industrial hemp solutions, validated by science based targets and technology, for pulp in the paper, and packaging industries to create supply chain consistency and accelerate regeneration in the environment.
 The company will also be both a net-negative carbon business and an important source of nature-based carbon offsets used by enterprises seeking to reduce their carbon footprint to meet their ESG goals and/or regulatory requirements.